After Russian oligarch’s $120 million yacht is seized, Putin allies search for safe waters

 “Thank you to the French customs officers who are enforcing the European Union’s sanctions against those close to the Russian government,” French Finance Minister Bruno Le Maire wrote on Twitter.

-Another $600 million super yacht, “Solaris,” a 461-foot vessel owned by oligarch Roman Abramovich, is one of several Russian yachts docked in Barcelona as the country continues to probe potential sanctions.
+Another $600 million super yacht, Solaris, a 461-foot-long vessel owned by oligarch Roman Abramovich, is one of several Russian yachts docked in Barcelona as the country continues to probe potential sanctions.

 In response to the sanctions and seizure threats from President Biden and leaders abroad, a handful of luxury yachts owned by Russian billionaires have reportedly reached the Maldives, an island nation in the Indian Ocean that does not have an extradition treaty with the United States.
 Some of the oligarch-owned ships that have been moving toward the Maldives and Montenegro in recent days are estimated to be worth between $65 million and $150 million each.

-The movement of the luxury yachts comes at a time when the White House and Treasury Department are preparing to dramatically expand the number of Russian oligarchs subject to U.S. sanctions, aiming to punish the financial elite close to Putin.
+The movement of the luxury yachts comes as the White House and Treasury Department are expanding the number of Russian oligarchs subject to U.S. sanctions, aiming to punish the financial elite close to Putin.
 Biden said in his State of the Union address Tuesday night that the United States would join Europe in efforts to punish Russian oligarchs and “seize their yachts, their luxury apartments, their private jets.”

 U.S. prepares to expand financial attack on Russian oligarchs, aiming to freeze billions held by Putin allies

-“We’re coming for your ill-begotten gains,” the president said.
+“We’re coming for your ill-begotten gains,” the president said this week.

 Questions have been raised surrounding whether it’s legal for the U.S. government to seize yachts from Russian oligarchs because of their ties to Putin.
 As The Post’s Philip Bump wrote, Article I, Section 8 of the U.S. Constitution gives the federal government authorization to issue documents empowering private individuals to legally seize foreign vessels.
 While the practice known as privateering is archaic, the idea has come up in recent decades.
 Perhaps the most notable example came after the Sept.
 11, 2001, terrorist attacks when then-Rep. Ron Paul (R-Tex.) proposed legislation that would allow privateers to “seize the person and property of Osama bin Laden and any other individual responsible” for the attacks.